aihassan1/alx-backend-javascript/README.md

-this is a readme for the repo
+this is a readme for js projects